 Exodus is the second book of the Bible, and it picks up the Bible story a few hundred years after the end of the book of Genesis.
-God’s chosen people (Abraham’s family which had grown into the nation of the Israelites) find themselves enslaved by a Pharaoh in Egypt.
+God’s chosen people (Abraham’s family which had grown into the nation of the Israelites) find themselves enslaved by a pharaoh in Egypt.

 In the book of Genesis, God had chosen Abraham and his descendants to be a blessing to the world.
 But, at this point in the story, it seems the Egyptians are thwarting God’s plan for the Israelites (and, thus, the world).
-The once favorable Egyptian neighbors (Genesis 50), now see Israel as a threat to their authority and enslave them (Exodus 1:9-10).
+The once favorable Egyptian neighbors (Genesis 50), now see the Israelites as a threat to their authority and enslave them (Exodus 1:9-10).
 Oppressed by an entire governmental system, with laws levied against them, the Israelites languished under the yoke of slavery.
 Where is God?

 And God heard their groaning; and God remembered his covenant with Abraham, with Isaac, and with Jacob; and God saw the Israelites; and God knew.
 (Exodus 2:24, 25 CSB)